SnapshotGames/dmb_clips/README.md

 Objectives
 ----
-Easy creation of tiny cutscenes (Clips) with multiple animated actors, camera splines and actor path following/steering.
+Easy creation of tiny cutscenes (Clips) with multiple animated actors, camera splines and actor movement over paths.
 * Multiple tracks for samples.
 * Easy animation sampling and crossfades.
 * Easy path following using steering while playing animations in other tracks.